Texas v. Pennsylvania: Supporting both parties

-Although Montana Attorney General Tim Fox participated in the joint brief filed on December 9 supporting Texas, outgoing Montana Governor Steve Bullock filed a separate brief on December 10 in support of the defendants.
+Although Montana attorney general Tim Fox participated in the joint brief filed on December 9 supporting Texas, outgoing Montana governor Steve Bullock filed a separate brief on December 10 in support of the defendants.

 Supporting neither party

-On December 10, Ohio Attorney General Dave Yost filed a motion supporting neither side, but stated that "the [s]tates need this Court to decide, at the earliest available opportunity, the question whether the Electors Clause permits state courts (and state executive officials) to alter the rules by which presidential elections are conducted."
+On December 10, Ohio attorney general Dave Yost filed a motion supporting neither side but stated that "the [s]tates need this Court to decide, at the earliest available opportunity, the question whether the Electors Clause permits state courts (and state executive officials) to alter the rules by which presidential elections are conducted."
 Yost also stated Ohio could not support Texas's request for relief because Ohio's position is that state legislatures' power over elections should not be overridden by federal courts.
 Arizona also filed a brief on jurisdiction but supporting neither party.

 Reactions to court filing

 Law

 The suit was criticized by legal experts and called "outlandish".
 University of Texas School of Law law professor Stephen I. Vladeck called the suit the "craziest lawsuit filed to purportedly challenge the election".
 Election law expert Rick Hasen characterized the lawsuit as a "press release masquerading as a lawsuit" and "the dumbest case I've ever seen filed on an emergency basis at the Supreme Court."
 Edward Foley, director of the election law program at Ohio State University, urged the court to ignore the case and refrain from interfering in the election.

 Alan Dershowitz of Harvard Law School described the 11th-hour case a "Hail Mary pass" that was "creative but unlikely to win", because alleging that Texas, instead of its voters, was injured (in order to bypass the Eleventh Amendment to the U.S. Constitution) is "far-fetched"; he also expressed concern that the case was filed too late.

-Senator Ted Cruz, who has served as Solicitor General of Texas and has argued several cases before the Court, accepted Trump's request to argue the case should the Court hear it.
+Another Harvard Law professor, Noah Feldman, characterized the lawsuit as a coup attempt by Republicans to overturn the results of the election.

-Law professor Noah Feldman characterized the lawsuit as a coup attempt by Republicans to overturn the results of the election.
+Senator Ted Cruz, who previously served as Solicitor General of Texas and argued several cases before the Court while serving in that capacity, accepted Trump's request to argue the case should the Court hear it.

 Legal experts also did not expect the Supreme Court to certify the case, given its reluctance to hear post-election challenges.
 On the same day as Texas's filing, the Court refused to hear arguments in another post-election challenge, Kelly v.
 Pennsylvania, without any dissents.
 The defendants also argued that the legal principle of laches, which may bar an action if it is filed too late, is grounds for dismissing Texas's claim.